fl-sean03/molecular-topology-toolkit/docs/development/adding_new_tools.md

 # Adding New Tools to the Project

-This guide explains how to add new tools to the molecular topology parser project while maintaining consistency and quality.
+This guide explains how to add new tools to the computational chemistry and materials science toolkit while maintaining consistency and quality.

 ## Directory Structure